Codecademy/docs/content/lua/concepts/variables/variables.md

 Variables are used to store data that can be referenced throughout the code.

-Lua has two main types of variables: global variables and local variables.
-For more information on global and local variables, take a look at the documentation on [Scope](https://www.codecademy.com/resources/docs/lua/scope).
+Lua has two main types of variables: global variables, which can be used anywhere in a program, and local variables, which can only be referenced in the block where they're defined.

 ## Creating and Accessing Variables